-Business Services (Title I, III, IV, Job Corps) Integrated Business Services teams will be at the One-Stop Center in Creston.
-The Core Partners will represent the Unified Business Services team for the Southwest Iowa Workforce Area.
-These teams will work to develop opportunities to fill vacant positions for businesses as well as connecting businesses with other programs to increase talent pools.
 Pre-Employment Transition Services and Transition Services (Title IV)(Core) The Iowa Department for the Blind has expanded opportunities for students and youth who are blind or have low vision.
 These individuals are able to access services designed to assist them to develop an understanding of work, navigate their communities, and obtain work experience before graduating from high school.
-Pre-employment Transition Services for students who are blind or low vision or potentially eligible students include career exploration counseling, work readiness training, instruction in self-advocacy, counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs, and work-based learning experiences.
-Services available to eligible youth include rehabilitation technology training and rehabilitation teaching services, transportation and occupational clothing, and work related tools.
-Students have the opportunity to learn cane travel, braille, assistive technology, and home management skills.
+Preemployment Transition Services for students with disabilities or potentially eligible students include career exploration counseling, work readiness training, instruction in self-advocacy, counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs, and work-based learning experiences.
+Services available to eligible students and youth with disabilities include rehabilitation technology and services, transportation and occupational clothing, and work related tools.
 Intensive services are also provided to eligible individuals who require additional supports with work behaviors, require job-coaching, need to build stamina to work and require assistance with identifying the right career field and work environment.
-Training is offered through weekend retreats, nine-week long summer program, visits to school, home or work site.
-A year long residential program is offered to students who have completed their academic requirement and need blindness trainings along-side building career readiness skills.